MincenLiu/comp426-final/README.md

 - Check current weather by simply clicking on the cute cloud button
 - Calendar is ready for you to view
 - Change theme whenever you would prefer
 - Like this website?
-Donate the devolopment with PayPal
+Donate the development with PayPal